-Mexican Pizza is a copycat of the Taco Bell classic.
+This Mexican Pizza recipe is a copycat of the Taco Bell classic (but better!)
 Fried tortillas, refried beans, seasoned ground beef, enchilada sauce, and gooey, melted cheese!

 A PERFECTLY DELICIOUS COPYCAT RECIPE